Formby & District Bowling League

 1. Players must be registered the day before playing a League match.
 Any Club playing an unregistered player shall forfeit the relevant points for each offence and shall be fined £2 by the League.
 Additional players may be registered after the first Tuesday in April.
 Registered players shall be eligible to play for only one Club in any one League, subject to the discretion of the Executive Committee.
 A player may be allowed to transfer to another Club provided he or she has not played more than three matches for his or her original club, and is not indebted to his original Club.
 No transfer will be allowed after 31st May (during a given season).
 The last date for new registrations shall be July 31st.

-1. A Player shall not play two games in a match, nor play in more than one match on a night.
+1. (a) A Player shall not play in more than one match on a night.
 Competing players shall be drawn against each other, including Captains, in sections of four players from each side.
 A Player, having played six or more games in a particular Division, shall not be eligible to play in a Lower Division of the league (during a given season).
 Where a Club has two or more Teams in the same Division, a Player having played six or more games for one side, cannot play for any other side (during a given season).
 In a rearranged game which corresponds with a game that was played on its original night (or rearranged date) by that club’s other team, a player cannot play in both games.

 1. In League matches, the ‘Home Team’ is responsible for all Greenage charges.